Although it is not actually pink, the name of the 'Pink Drink' comes from the fascinating way it makes the tumour glow bright pink under UV light.

 The Pink Drink (5-ALA) is a valuable surgical aid which helps neurosurgeons see and successfully remove more of a tumour during surgery.

-The Pink Drink is taken as a drink prior to surgery, and causes tumour cells to glow bright pink under UV light.
+The Pink Drink is a drug called 5-ALA (5-Aminolevulinic Acid), which is taken as a drink prior to surgery and causes tumour cells to glow bright pink under UV light.
 This allows the surgeon to tell tumour cells apart from healthy cells, and so helps them remove more of the tumour while causing less damage to healthy tissue.

 In fact, the whole tumour is successfully removed in 70.5% of cases when the Pink Drink is used, which is up from around 30% without this valuable surgical aid.